martindessart/Chemical_toxicity/README.md

 To download the data, go to 1) Data.
 To explore figure plotting and statistical methods, go to 2) Figures.

+Data is on CSV file, R code is in .Rmd and plotting in HTML

 ## 1) Data

 This section contains all CSV files extracted from the videos and used for analysis: